-Hence, Amazon Echo (Aka “Alexa”).
+Hence, we now own an Amazon Echo Plus (Aka “Alexa”).
 Color me impressed.

 Beyond whispering, there are lots of really useful features to this handsome tube of circuitry.
 Let’s explore!

-First off, let’s have a look at the device we purchased, thanks to my aging one year closer to death:
+First off, let’s have a look at the device we purchased:

-The new generation of Echo is not only better for your decor, it’s shorter in stature too.
+The new generation of the Echo is not only better for your décor, but it’s also shorter in stature too.
 Amazon lopped off several inches, so the device now looks a lot less like a can of Pringles or Penn tennis balls.
-And that’s functionally important if you’re prone to knocking shit over from time to time like we are.
+And that’s functionally important if you’re prone to knocking sh*t over from time to time like we are.

 After just a couple of days, we’re already mastering the following features with glee.
 It all begins with, “Alexa…”